tsogiinloovon/tsogiinloovon/README.md

 Software engineer with over 3 years of successful experience in C#, and javascript.
 Willingness to take on added responsibilities to meet team goals.
 Technically proficient and analytical problem solver with calm and focused demeanor.

 2019.
 Jan – 2021.
 Sep DatacareLLC(Full Time - Paid)
-  -Lead large full-stack projects in a scrum team to develop and improve the presence in Retail ERP.
+  Lead large full-stack projects in a scrum team to develop and improve the presence in Retail ERP.
-  -Created application services, with redundant services mirrored on Oracle and Windows servers, using Java and MS SQL database with C#.NET.
+  Created application services, with redundant services mirrored on Oracle and Windows servers, using Java and MS SQL database with C#.NET.
 Developed web services       using  Oracle Database, additionally utilizing Servlets, C#.NET web servers, and MS SQL on IIS.
-  -Participated in Ecommerce, Retail ERP, and POS systems.
+Participated in Ecommerce, Retail ERP, and POS systems.
-  -Designed manuals for the POS system used in Emart Mongolia.
-  -Trained and mentored other 4 junior programmers and developers
+  Designed manuals for the POS system used in Emart Mongolia.Trained and mentored other 4 junior programmers and developers

 2018.
 June – 2018.
 Sep OCURUS(Internship)